L3ad Solutions

-A complete, actively-posted Google Business Profile is the single biggest local-pack ranking factor for service businesses.
-The settings that matter most: accurate categories, real service-area boundaries, regular photos and posts, and Q&A coverage.
-The settings that don't matter: the description (mostly), business attributes, and most badges.
-Maintenance beats setup: a profile that gets weekly attention outranks a 'perfectly optimized' one that goes quiet.
+• A complete, actively-posted Google Business Profile is the biggest local-pack ranking factor.
+Key settings: accurate categories, service-area boundaries, regular photos and posts, Q&A coverage.
+Maintenance beats setup: weekly attention outranks a perfectly optimized but quiet profile.

 Most of what's online about GBP is either outdated or optimized for software-platform sales.
 This is what actually matters, in priority order, based on what we see across Florida service-business clients.

-The 4 settings that move 80% of the ranking
+What are the 4 settings that move 80% of the ranking?

 Real example: a Cocoa Beach client was set as "General Contractor" but did 80% AC and refrigeration work.
 They were invisible for "AC repair" searches in their service area, ranking page 4 for jobs they were perfect for.
 Switching the primary category to "HVAC Contractor" moved them into the top 3 for AC searches within 30 days.
 Nothing else changed.